greenelab/cimr-d/doc/contributing.md

 ```

+## Conditionally required fields

 `data_file: columns:` fields are required if the submitted data
 contains column names different from the default _cimr_ variables.

+## Optional fields

+For most non-required fields [as seen in examples below](#examples),
+`na` (as in `not available`) is an acceptible value.
+Alternatively,
+if there's no information available for a given non-required field,
+such variables may be omitted.

 # Arguments